bazel-contrib/SIG-rules-authors/proto-grpc.md

   This has led to protoc being downloaded as a prebuilt binary in bazelbuild/rules_proto, but this mechanism breaks when a user wants to use a different protobuf version.

-- **Python Toolchains & gRPC**: The Bazel build of gRPC bypasses the Python toolchains defined through the Python rules in rules_python.
-Under normal circumstances (a single system Python), this happens to resolve consistently.
+- **Python Toolchains & gRPC**: When working with Python and gRPC, the Bazel build of gRPC bypasses the Python toolchains defined through the Python rules in rules_python.
+Under normal circumstances (a single system Python), this typically resolve consistently.
 However, when a custom Python toolchain is used or the system has a more complex Python setup, the gRPC build may resolve the incorrect Python version.
 This may result in a Python extension that is incompatible with the target Python.

 ## Resources and Further Reading